check-spelling/check-spelling-docs/Warning-descriptions.md

 ### Resolution

-* If the word you're trying to put in the dictionary is `pre-emptively`, just replace all instances of it with `preemptively`
+* If the word you're trying to put in the dictionary is `pre-emptively`, just replace all instances of it with `preemptively`.

 If you want to accept `avii-ridge` in your repository, you can:
 * add `avii` to your dictionary (by adding it to `allow.txt`),